MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 Azure IoT Edge has built-in capabilities for high message volumes.
 [Azure IoT Edge managed devices](https://devicecatalog.azure.com/devices?certificationBadgeTypes=IoTEdgeCompatible&deviceClass=Gateway) with gateway capabilities can reduce network costs and minimize the number of messages through local processing and edge scenarios.

 Avoid device-to-device or module-to-module edge communications or device-to-cloud interactions that use many small messages.
 Use built-in message batching features to send multiple telemetry messages to the cloud.
 These features can help reduce the costs of using Azure IoT Hub or IoT Central.
-Reducing both the number of daily messages and the number of device-to-cloud operations per second can allow choosing a lower SKU or scale in IoT Hub.
+Reducing both the number of daily messages and the number of device-to-cloud operations per second can allow choosing a lower tier in IoT Hub.
 To learn more, see [Stretching the IoT Edge performance limits](https://techcommunity.microsoft.com/t5/internet-of-things-blog/stretching-the-iot-edge-performance-limits/ba-p/2993856).

 You can deploy Azure services such as [Azure Stream Analytics](/azure/iot-edge/tutorial-deploy-stream-analytics) and [Azure Functions](/azure/iot-edge/tutorial-deploy-function) to IoT Edge to aggregate and filter large volumes of data and send only important data to the cloud, reducing data exchange costs.
 [Azure Blob Storage on IoT Edge](/azure/iot-edge/how-to-store-data-blob) can reduce the need to transfer large quantities of data over the network.
 Edge storage is useful for transforming and optimizing large quantities of data before sending it to the cloud.

 Free Azure IoT Edge modules for open protocols such as [OPC Publisher](/azure/industrial-iot/overview-what-is-opc-publisher) and [Modbus](/azure/iot-edge/deploy-modbus-gateway) help connect various devices with minimal development.
 If upload performance is critical, choosing a proven IoT Edge module from a vendor can be more cost effective than building a custom module.
-You can search for and download IoT Edge modules from the [Azure Marketplace](https://azuremarketplace.microsoft.com/home).
+You can search for and download IoT Edge modules from the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/category/internet-of-things?subcategories=iot-edge-modules).

 ## Ingestion and communication layer